-Control Objective 12 - Disbursement Processing
+Control Objective 11 - Disbursement Processing

-- Responsible for having controls that ensure that the GrantSolutions reports and statements are complete, accurate, and made available to FMB in a timely manner. - Responsible for performing patching and application changes for GrantSolutions. - Responsible for maintaining physical access and environment controls for GrantSolutions. - Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to GrantSolutions. - Responsible for granting, reviewing, and removing user access to GrantSolutions. - Responsible for performing data back-ups for GrantSolutions.
+- Responsible for having controls that ensure that the grant reports and statements from GrantSolutions necessary to reconcile funds availability are complete, accurate, and made available to FMB in a timely manner. - Responsible for performing patching and application changes for GrantSolutions. - Responsible for maintaining physical access and environment controls for GrantSolutions. - Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to GrantSolutions. - Responsible for granting, reviewing, and removing user access to GrantSolutions. - Responsible for performing data back-ups for GrantSolutions.